 The only way to effectively treat dehydration is to replenish the lost fluids.
 Mild dehydration can be managed at home.
 If your toddler has diarrhea, vomiting, or fever, or is showing signs of dehydration, take the following steps.

 - Give your toddler an oral rehydration solution like Pedialyte.
+You can purchase Pedialyte online.
 These solutions contain water and salts in precise proportions and are easy to digest.
 Plain water won’t usually be enough.
 If you don’t have an oral rehydration solution available, you can try milk or diluted juice until you are able to get some.